Nume1977/Tank-03/README.md

 __BIOS RESET PROCEDURE:__

 1. Power off device, remove mains plug.
-2. Open device top lid
+2. Open device top lid and unscrew the standoff to remove the bracked that holds the side walls.
-3. Disconnect the built in clock battery using a long screw driver
+3. Disconnect the built in clock battery using a screw driver
 4. Insert mains plug, power device on, and wait (really wait a few minutes)
 5. Bios should be back to default.
 6. Power off device again, remove mains plug
-7. Reconnect the battery plug into position with the long screw driver
+7. Reconnect the battery plug into position
 8. Close lid and repeat step 4 (with faster boot now)

-Battery plug location, viewed from the top.
+Battery plug location, viewed from the top (battery is a yellow component taped inside the front panel.

 ![CPU](/Images/battery.jpg)